Bug out Bag: Crash course in building your ultimate bug out bag – Part 1

 No one size fits all

 There is no ‘one size fits all’ bug out bag.
 You need to build your bag based on your circumstances, personal requirements, physical or medical needs, and situations you are likely to face.
-Also consider any special needs of anyone in your group, for example, if you are traveling with small babies or an individual with special medical or health needs.
+Also consider any special needs of anyone in your group, for example, if you are travelling with small babies or an individual with special medical or health needs.
 On this point, also consider that this article is meant as a basic introduction only, and cannot cover every eventuality.
 You need to do your own homework and plan according to your particular situation.

 Grab and go